 Hip replacement surgery is a major procedure that usually requires a hospital stay of several days.
 Recovery time can vary, but most patients can expect significant improvement in pain relief and mobility within a few weeks to months following surgery, depending on individual healing and rehabilitation progress.

-The Swasthya Saarthi Orthopaedics Centre of Excellence distinguishes itself in Hip Replacement Surgery care through its comprehensive, patient-centric approach, seamlessly integrating cutting-edge technology with expert medical practices.
-Our team of highly skilled orthopedic specialists and surgeons in Delhi NCR bring extensive experience and innovative techniques to knee treatments, ensuring personalized care for each patient’s unique needs.
+The Swasthya Saarthi Orthopaedics Centre of Excellence distinguishes itself in hip replacement surgery care through its comprehensive, patient-centric approach, seamlessly integrating cutting-edge technology with expert medical practices.
+Our team of highly skilled orthopedic specialists and surgeons in Delhi NCR bring extensive experience and innovative techniques to hip replacement surgery, ensuring personalized care for each patient’s unique needs.
 Partner facilities are equipped with state-of-the-art diagnostic and surgical tools, excelling in minimally invasive procedures that enhance recovery times and reduce post-operative complications.
 Additionally, we offer holistic rehabilitation programs that combine physical therapy, patient education, and continuous monitoring, promoting optimal recovery and long-term joint health.

-Modern hip implants can last 15-20 years or longer, depending on factors like activity levels, weight, and the type of implant used.
+Modern hip implants from hip replacement surgery can last 15-20 years or longer, depending on factors like activity levels, weight, and the type of implant used.

 Most patients can resume normal activities within 3-6 months.
 The initial recovery period (where walking aids may be needed) usually lasts 4-6 weeks, while full recovery and rehabilitation can take up to a year.

-Most patients begin walking with the help of crutches or a walker the day after surgery.
+Most patients begin walking with the help of crutches or a walker the day after total hip replacement surgery.
 Early mobilization is encouraged to promote healing and prevent complications like blood clots.

-After hip replacement, most patients can resume low-impact activities like walking, swimming, and cycling.
+After total hip replacement surgery, most patients can resume low-impact activities like walking, swimming, and cycling.
 High-impact sports, heavy lifting, and activities involving twisting motions should be avoided to prolong the life of the implant.

 Long-term precautions include: